Administrative Leave of Absence

 - The student is charged with a crime that brings into question the student’s fitness to practice medicine.

-- The student is suffering from an illness that poses a direct threat to the health or safety of the student, patients, or colleagues (faculty, staff, residents, and fellow students).
+- The student is suffering from an illness and/or demonstrates impaired judgement or behaviors that poses a direct threat to the health or safety of the student, patients, or colleagues (faculty, staff, residents, and/or fellow students).

-- The student is not responsive to communication instructing them to process voluntary leave of absence request documentation necessary to ensure compliance with full-time enrollment status expectations.
+- The student is not responsive to communication instructing them to process a voluntary leave of absence request in order to ensure compliance with full-time enrollment status expectations.

-The student must provide written notification of intent to appeal an administrative leave assignment within twenty-four hours of receipt of written notification of the leave.
+student must provide written notification of intent to appeal an administrative leave assignment within 24 hours of receipt of written notification of the leave.

-- Administrative leaves of absence are subject to the Medical Student Handbook Policy 560.00 - Satisfactory Academic Progress;
+- An administrative leave of absence is subject to the Medical Student Handbook Policy 560.00 - Satisfactory Academic Progress; students must

-students must complete their studies within 6 years.
-In accordance with Policy 310.00 - Support for Disabilities: Technical Standards Procedure for Admission, Advancement & Graduation for Students with Disabilities Seeking Accommodation, a Larner College
+complete their studies within six years.
+In accordance with Policy 310.00 - Support for Disabilities: Technical

 that meets Title IV guidelines is reported as a “leave of absence” to the National Clearinghouse by the UVM Registrar’s Office.
 Any enrollment interruptions that do not meet the federal definition are recorded as inactive